aajh/qa-site/README.md

 # qa-site
 A question and answer site build with React, Redux and Typescript with Node.js express backend.
+The site is deployed at https://enigmatic-waters-82684.herokuapp.com/.

 Features:
 - Question asking and answering with voting for the answers